pulumi/pulumi-hugo/themes/default/content/docs/guides/scim/okta.md

 ![SCIM teams.](/images/docs/guides/scim/console.png)

-Click on that group and verify its membership.
+Select that group and verify its membership.
 Note that the team’s membership cannot be altered within the Pulumi Cloud.
 If any membership changes are needed, they must be done within Okta.
-This allows the membership to be managed using Okta so your teams on the Pulumi side will always mirror the groups you have configured there.
+This allows the membership to be managed using Okta, so your teams on the Pulumi side will always mirror the groups you have configured.

 ## Known Limitations